gloriakim-cs-projects/2020-android-devoted-released/Progress.md

 - finished all instruction with fragments
 - refreshed Bible fragment
 - completed setting - allow textview clickable for easier selection
+- added the app icon and proper name

 **Need Help**